ankitaditya/kalkinso/README.md

 ## Installation

-To get started with the Kalkinso project, follow these steps:
+To get started with the KALKINSO project, follow these steps:

 1. Clone the repository:
     ```sh